Michael McIntyre (sailor): Career

 McIntyre retired from sailing after the 1988 Olympics.
 In 2012, McIntyre made a one-off return to sailing for an event at the Weymouth and Portland National Sailing Academy on the 2012 Summer Olympics course.
 His race was ended by a collision with another yacht.

 Personal life

 McIntyre was born in Glasgow, and his father was a veterinary surgeon.
 He grew up in Shandon, Argyll, and attended Hermitage Academy, and later the University of Glasgow.
 McIntyre later lived in Salisbury, England, where he worked in sales management.
 Despite living in England, McIntyre is an honorary president of Helensburgh Sailing Club in Scotland, and he is also a lifetime honorary member of the Hayling Island Sailing Club.

 McIntyre was appointed MBE in the 1989 New Year Honours, for services to yachting.
 McIntyre is married, and has multiple children.
-His daughter Eilidh is a sailor, who won a gold medal in the 470 event at the delayed 2020 Summer Olympics.
+His daughter Eilidh is a former sailor, who won a gold medal in the 470 event at the delayed 2020 Summer Olympics.